-Welcome to Ericsson at NAB 2014, April 5-10.
+Welcome to Ericsson at IBC 2014, September 11-16.
 Our media kit includes the latest releases, photos and videos from our activities at the event, along with backgrounders and other related material.

 A sustainable city takes an intelligent, long-term collaborative approach to tackling the economic, social and environmental challenges that arise when more and more people come together in dense, compact areas, stretching already scarce resources.